-External trade
+♦ External trade

 The source of data on external trade is information collected by customs authorities.
-Since 2004, data collection and the first check are carried out by the Directorate General of Customs, whereas the Czech Statistical Office is in charge of further data processing, checks, and publishing.
+Since 2004, data collection and the first check are carried out by the Customs Administration of the Czech Republic, whereas the Czech Statistical Office is in charge of further data processing, checks, and publishing.

-In compliance with the binding regulations of the EU, the measurement of data on exports and imports is governed by the Customs Act No 13/1993 Sb., as amended; by the Decree No 199/2004 Sb., on trade with third countries implementing certain provisions of the customs act and repealing certain decrees regulating exemptions from import duty and the non-preferential origin of goods (by the Ministry of Finance of the CR) as amended, effective since 1 May 2004.
-Intrastat is governed by the Decree No 201/2005 Sb., on statistics of exported and imported goods and on the way of sharing data on trade with the other Member States of the European Communities, as amended; and by the Act No 235/2004 Sb., on Value Added Tax, as amended.
+In compliance with the binding regulations of the EU, the measurement of data on exports and imports is governed by the Customs Act No 13/1993 Sb., as amended; by the Decree No 421/2012 Sb., on trade with third countries implementing certain provisions of the Customs Act (by the Ministry of Finance of the CR) as amended, effective since 23 November 2012.
+Intrastat is governed by the Decree No 201/2005 Sb., on statistics of exported and imported goods and on the way of sharing data on trade with the other Member States of the European Communities, as amended; and by the Act No 235/2004 Sb., on the Value Added Tax, as amended.